zane-ops/zane-ops/CONTRIBUTING.md

        # Now add localhost as one dns server
        sudo networksetup -setdnsservers Wi-Fi 127.0.0.1  1.1.1.1 8.8.8.8 8.8.4.4 # the last 3 servers are cloudflare and google dns servers
        ```

+    4. Now you should try to run this command to see if the local DNS server is correctly setup :

+       ```shell
+       nslookup zaneops.local localhost
+       ```
+       You should get an output like this :

+       ```
+       Server:     localhost
+       Address:    ::1#53

+       Name:	zaneops.local
+       Address: 127.0.0.1
+       ```

+       If you get an error like this, please ensure that your server is up, (with `make dev`) :
+       ```
+       ;; connection timed out; no servers could be reached
+       ```
+       If you still have issues, you can open an issue in the repository, we will have a look at it.

+6. **Open the source code and start rocking ! 😎**

    The app should be available at https://app.zaneops.local.

-7. **Open the source code and start rocking ! 😎**

 ## 🧐 Project structure